Last Updated: September 1, 2021

 There are three keys to creating a successful blog.
 You have to be patient, consistent, and original.
 The competition is overwhelming and there is almost no niche unexplored.
 So you have to “lure” your visitors with better content than your competitors.

-According to 2018 blogging statistics the number of blogs is ludicrous – for that year alone there were almost 504 million blogs online.
+According to 2021 blogging statistics, the number of blogs is ludicrous – for that year alone there were almost 504 million blogs online.
 For the sake of contrast, at the end of 2011, there were only 173 million, according to Statista.
-The number has been growing constantly since 1994, when the first online diary was published.
+The number has been growing constantly since 1994 when the first online diary was published.

-High demand is the main drive of this rapid growth.
-Online users are constantly searching expert advice, how-to’s, product and software reviews.
+High demand is the main drive behind this rapid growth.
+Online users are constantly searching for expert advice, how-to’s, product, and software reviews.
 And of course, there are a lot of people who simply write their thoughts and share them with the world.

 How Many Bloggers Are There in the World?

 Statista states that in the U.S. alone there were 32 million bloggers in 2021 who update their blogs at least once a month.
 U.S. bloggers amount to almost 30% of all bloggers worldwide, which puts the total number of bloggers over 104 million.

 The second and third countries with the most bloggers are the U.K. (6.75%) and Japan (4.88%).
 Bloggers are almost equally divided by gender (49.1% male and 50.9% female) and most bloggers’ age (53.3%) is between 21-35 years.